civican/legisinfo/42-1/bills/C-7/bill_text.md

 ### Section 186

-      **(1)** **No** employer, **and**, whether or not **they are** acting on the **employer's** behalf, **no** person who occupies a managerial or confidential position **and no person who is an ***officer*** as defined in subsection 2(1) of the `Royal Canadian Mounted Police Act` or who occupies a position held by such an officer**, shall
+      **(1)** No employer, and, whether or not they are acting on the employer's behalf, no person who occupies a managerial or confidential position and no person who is an ***officer*** as defined in subsection 2(1) of the `Royal Canadian Mounted Police Act` or who occupies a position held by such an officer, shall

   **(2)** The portion of subsection 186(2) of the Act before subparagraph (a)(i) is replaced by the following:

-    **(2)** **No** employer, **no** person acting on the **employer's** behalf, **and**, whether or not **they are** acting on the **employer's** behalf, **no** person who occupies a managerial or confidential position **and no person who is an **officer** as defined in subsection 2(1) of the `Royal Canadian Mounted Police Act` or who occupies a position held by such an officer**, shall
+    **(2)** No employer, no person acting on the employer's behalf, and, whether or not they are acting on the employer's behalf, no person who occupies a managerial or confidential position and no person who is an ***officer*** as defined in subsection 2(1) of the `Royal Canadian Mounted Police Act` or who occupies a position held by such an officer, shall

-      refuse to employ or to continue to employ, or suspend, lay off, **discharge for the promotion of economy and efficiency in the Royal Canadian Mounted Police** or otherwise discriminate against any person with respect to employment, pay or any other term or condition of employment, or intimidate, threaten or otherwise discipline any person, because the person
+      refuse to employ or to continue to employ, or suspend, lay off, discharge for the promotion of economy and efficiency in the Royal Canadian Mounted Police or otherwise discriminate against any person with respect to employment, pay or any other term or condition of employment, or intimidate, threaten or otherwise discipline any person, because the person

   **(3)** Subparagraphs 186(2)(a)(ii) to (iv) of the Act are replaced by the following:

-    has testified or otherwise participated, or may testify or otherwise participate, in a proceeding under this Part or Part 2 **or 2.1**,
+    has testified or otherwise participated, or may testify or otherwise participate, in a proceeding under this Part or Part 2 or 2.1,

-    has made an application or filed a complaint under this Part **or Division 1 of Part 2.1** or presented a grievance under Part 2 **or Division 2 of Part 2.1**, or
+    has made an application or filed a complaint under this Part or Division 1 of Part 2.1 or presented a grievance under Part 2 or Division 2 of Part 2.1, or

-    has exercised any right under this Part or Part 2 **or 2.1**;
+    has exercised any right under this Part or Part 2 or 2.1;

   **(4)** Paragraph 186(2)(b) of the Act is replaced by the following:

-    impose, or propose the imposition of, any condition on an appointment, or in an employee's terms and conditions of employment, that seeks to restrain an employee or a person seeking employment from becoming a member of an employee organization or exercising any right under this Part or Part 2 **or 2.1**; or
+    impose, or propose the imposition of, any condition on an appointment, or in an employee's terms and conditions of employment, that seeks to restrain an employee or a person seeking employment from becoming a member of an employee organization or exercising any right under this Part or Part 2 or 2.1; or

   **(5)** Subparagraphs 186(2)(c)(i) to (iii) of the Act are replaced by the following:

-    testifying or otherwise participating in a proceeding under this Part or Part 2 **or 2.1**,
+    testifying or otherwise participating in a proceeding under this Part or Part 2 or 2.1,

-    making a disclosure that the person may be required to make in a proceeding under this Part or Part 2 **or 2.1**, or
+    making a disclosure that the person may be required to make in a proceeding under this Part or Part 2 or 2.1, or

-    making an application or filing a complaint under this Part **or Division 1 of Part 2.1** or presenting a grievance under Part 2 **or Division 2 of Part 2.1**.
+    making an application or filing a complaint under this Part or Division 1 of Part 2.1 or presenting a grievance under Part 2 or Division 2 of Part 2.1.

   **(6)** Paragraph 186(4)(a) of the Act is replaced by the following:

-    if the employer or person is acting in accordance with this Part **or Division 1 of Part 2.1**, or a regulation, a collective agreement or an arbitral award; or
+    if the employer or person is acting in accordance with this Part or Division 1 of Part 2.1, or a regulation, a collective agreement or an arbitral award; or

   **(7)** Subsection 186(6) of the Act is replaced by the following:

-    **(6)** The employer or a person does not commit an unfair labour practice under any of paragraphs (1)(a) or (b) or (2)(a) to (c) by reason only of any act or thing done or omitted in relation to a person who occupies, or is proposed to occupy, a managerial or confidential position **or to a person who is an ***officer*** as defined in subsection 2(1) of the `Royal Canadian Mounted Police Act` or who occupies a position held by such an officer**.
+    **(6)** The employer or a person does not commit an unfair labour practice under any of paragraphs (1)(a) or (b) or (2)(a) to (c) by reason only of any act or thing done or omitted in relation to a person who occupies, or is proposed to occupy, a managerial or confidential position or to a person who is an ***officer*** as defined in subsection 2(1) of the `Royal Canadian Mounted Police Act` or who occupies a position held by such an officer.

 ### Section 22

   **(1)** Paragraph 188(d) of the Act is replaced by the following:

-    expel or suspend an employee from membership in the employee organization, or take disciplinary action against, or impose any form of penalty on, an employee by reason of that employee having exercised any right under this Part or Part 2 **or 2.1** or having refused to perform an act that is contrary to this Part **or Division 1 of Part 2.1**; or
+    expel or suspend an employee from membership in the employee organization, or take disciplinary action against, or impose any form of penalty on, an employee by reason of that employee having exercised any right under this Part or Part 2 or 2.1 or having refused to perform an act that is contrary to this Part or Division 1 of Part 2.1; or

   **(2)** Subparagraphs 188(e)(i) to (iii) of the Act are replaced by the following:

-    testified or otherwise participated or may testify or otherwise participate in a proceeding under this Part or Part 2 **or 2.1**,
+    testified or otherwise participated or may testify or otherwise participate in a proceeding under this Part or Part 2 or 2.1,

-    made an application or filed a complaint under this Part **or Division 1 of Part 2.1** or presented a grievance under Part 2 **or Division 2 of Part 2.1**, or
+    made an application or filed a complaint under this Part or Division 1 of Part 2.1 or presented a grievance under Part 2 or Division 2 of Part 2.1, or

-    exercised any right under this Part or Part 2 **or 2.1**.
+    exercised any right under this Part or Part 2 or 2.1.

 ### Section 23

   **(1)** Paragraph 189(1)(b) of the Act is replaced by the following:

-    to refrain from exercising any other right under this Part or Part 2 **or 2.1**.
+    to refrain from exercising any other right under this Part or Part 2 or 2.1.

   **(2)** Subsection 189(2) of the Act is replaced by the following:

-    **(2)** A person does not commit an unfair labour practice referred to in subsection (1) by reason of any act or thing done or omitted in relation to a person who occupies, or **who** is proposed to occupy, a managerial or confidential position **or to a person who is an ***officer*** as defined in subsection 2(1) of the `Royal Canadian Mounted Police Act` or who occupies a position held by such an officer**.
+    **(2)** A person does not commit an unfair labour practice referred to in subsection (1) by reason of any act or thing done or omitted in relation to a person who occupies, or who is proposed to occupy, a managerial or confidential position or to a person who is an ***officer*** as defined in subsection 2(1) of the `Royal Canadian Mounted Police Act` or who occupies a position held by such an officer.

 ### Section 24

 Subsection 191(2) of the Act is replaced by the following:

-**(2)** The Board may refuse to determine a complaint made under subsection 190(1) in respect of a matter that, in the Board's opinion, could be referred to adjudication under Part 2 **or Division 2 of Part 2.1** by the complainant.
+**(2)** The Board may refuse to determine a complaint made under subsection 190(1) in respect of a matter that, in the Board's opinion, could be referred to adjudication under Part 2 or Division 2 of Part 2.1 by the complainant.

 ### Section 25

 Subparagraph 192(1)(b)(i) of the English version of the Act is replaced by the following:

-employ, continue to employ or permit to return to the duties of their employment any person whom the employer or any person acting on the **employer's** behalf has refused to employ or continue to employ, has suspended, transferred, laid off, **discharged for the promotion of economy and efficiency in the Royal Canadian Mounted Police** or otherwise discriminated against, or discharged contrary to that paragraph,
+employ, continue to employ or permit to return to the duties of their employment any person whom the employer or any person acting on the employer's behalf has refused to employ or continue to employ, has suspended, transferred, laid off, discharged for the promotion of economy and efficiency in the Royal Canadian Mounted Police or otherwise discriminated against, or discharged contrary to that paragraph,

 ### Section 26